-25.4 Flexibility in Timetables
+26.4 Flexibility in Timetables

-(i) Flexibility in timetabling may be necessary due to curriculum demands or student needs.
-Consultation is required to establish the need and viability for flexibility in timetabling different hours of teaching.

-(ii) Where a teacher is required to teach classes outside the normal timetabled times, the teacher's duties or hours of attendance shall not be increased and the teacher shall be given equivalent time off, preferably at the start or conclusion of the normal school day.
+- (i) Flexibility in timetabling may be necessary due to curriculum demands or student needs.
+Consultation is required to establish the need and viability for flexibility in timetabling different hours of teaching. - (ii) Where a teacher is required to teach classes outside the normal timetabled times, the teacher's duties or hours of attendance shall not be increased and the teacher shall be given equivalent time off, preferably at the start or conclusion of the normal school day. - (iii) While having regard to the integrity of the educational timetable and student learning, the Employer will make every reasonable effort to minimise the days over which a part-time employee is required to work unless a different arrangement is made by mutual agreement.

-25.5 Teacher skill development
+26.5 Teacher skill development

 - (i) The Victorian Institute of Teaching (VIT) requirements for full registration support quality teaching and learning practices.
 Teachers (including early learning teachers) are required to meet VIT's standards to maintain registration as required by VIT. - (ii) Teaching professional standards support quality teaching and learning practices.
 The standards are the basis for achieving the teacher accreditation levels of Professional Competence, Professional Accomplishment and Professional Leadership level.
-The standards are also the basis for annual performance appraisals for all teachers employed by the Company. - (iii) Teachers in their first two years of experience shall participate in a registration and induction program.
+The standards are also the basis for annual performance appraisals for all teachers employed by the Employer. - (iii) Teachers in their first two years of experience shall participate in a registration and induction program.
 The program will include requirements set by the Board, the Institute and the ASA, in conjunction with the teacher.
 To assist the teachers in their professional teaching, reviews will be held throughout the year.
-The induction program is integrated into the Company's annual appraisal program. - (iv) A teacher (including early learning teachers) with less than full registration with VIT is required to participate in a modified induction process to meet the requirements for full registration with VIT. - (v) Teachers who attain accreditation at the Professional Competence level under VIT must meet the requirements for professional development to retain accreditation. - (vi) Teachers are expected to undertake professional learning which will add quality to their teaching and learning.
+The induction program is integrated into the Employer's annual appraisal program. - (iv) A teacher (including early learning teachers) with less than full registration with VIT is required to participate in a modified induction process to meet the requirements for full registration with VIT. - (v) Teachers who attain accreditation at the Professional Competence level under VIT must meet the requirements for professional development to retain accreditation. - (vi) Teachers are expected to undertake professional learning which will add quality to their teaching and learning.
 Professional learning may also be undertaken to increase teaching flexibility and the range of subjects the teacher can teach. - (vii) If there is agreement between the part-time teacher and the school or employer about attendance of professional development during school hours on days when the teacher usually does not work, the teacher will be paid.

-25.6 Teacher quality
+26.6 Teacher quality